neckerson/slate-bootstrap-theme/README.md

 ## Getting started

-To get started with Skeleton Theme, run the following command in your terminal:
+To get started with the Slate-Bootstrap theme, run the following command in your terminal:

 ```
-$ yarn create slate-theme my-new-theme shopify/skeleton-theme
+$ yarn create slate-theme my-new-theme neckerson/slate-bootstrap
 ```

 For more information on connecting your new project with a Shopify store, see the [Slate docs](https://github.com/Shopify/slate/wiki/3.-Connect-to-your-store).